arunb7/RAGVerse/README.md

 This solution collects anonymized operational metrics to help AWS improve the quality and features of the solution.
 For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/enhanced-document-understanding-on-aws/reference.html).

 ---

-Copyright Amazon.com, Inc. or its affiliates.
-All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.